-Year Ended December 31,

-(Dollars in millions) 2 .020 2019
+(Dollars in millions) Decemb December 31, 2019

-Contract assets \$ 672 \$ 736
+Contract assets \$ 736

-Contract liabilities 177 175
+Contract liabilities 175

-Net contract assets \$ 495 \$ 561
+Net contract assets \$ 561

-Revenue recognized in 2020 and 2019 that was included in the contract liability balance at the beginning of each year was \$104 million and \$62 million, respectively.
+Revenue recognized in 2019 that was included in the contract liability balance at the beginning of the year was \$62 million.

 The change in the balances of the Company's contract assets and liabilities primarily results from timing differences between revenue recognition and customer billings and/or payments.